 - Ability to research and solve the WordPress, Web Design, and Divi-related problems our community encounters.
 And then to communicate those findings in easy-to-understand articles and video scripts.

 - Ability to function within a small distributed team and startup atmosphere.

 - A desire to stay up to date with the latest and upcoming trends in graphic design

 - Intermediate to Advanced Creative Software User (Adobe Creative Suite, Sketch, etc.)

-- 3-5 Years Web Design Experience
+- 3-5 Years of Web Design Experience

 - Coding Experience

 - Proficient with Google Drive, Dropbox, Asana, and Slack